Shinn Fund Recipients

 Do Invasive Species Win the Long Game in Urban Stream Restoration?

 Urban stream restoration is used to preserve water quality, native species abundance, and habitat connectivity in the landscape.
 Restoration of Rocky Branch, a perennial stream in Raleigh, was a pioneering stream restoration effort and occurred in three phases 21, 17, and 13 years ago.
-The site provides a unique opportunity for Lauren Willhite to examine plant communities post-restoration and to determine what native species, both planted and volunteer, perform best.
-Invasive species are also now present at Rocky Branch, and Lauren will investigate which invasive species took over sites along the stream and the resulting ecological impacts on the plant communities (i.e. diversity, dominance, survival).
-She will answer these questions by collecting data within 10-meter transects along the stream, noting whether the species is planted, a volunteer, or invasive, in addition to assessing the survival of all planted species and the structure of plant communities.
-This work will inform future investment decisions and planting lists for other stream restoration projects in the southeastern US by examining the success of frequently planted natives.
+The site provided a unique opportunity for Lauren Willhite to examine plant communities post-restoration and to determine what native species, both planted and volunteer, perform best.
+Invasive species are also present at Rocky Branch, and Lauren investigated which invasive species took over sites along the stream and the resulting ecological impacts on the plant communities (i.e. diversity, dominance, survival).
+She addressed these questions by collecting data within 10-meter transects along the stream, noting whether the species was planted, a volunteer, or invasive, in addition to assessing the survival of all planted species and the structure of plant communities.
+This work informs future investment decisions and planting lists for other stream restoration projects in the southeastern US by examining the success of frequently planted natives.

 Using Herbarium Specimens to Evaluate Climate Change Impacts